madara-alliance/madara-bench/README.md

 - `bench`: run system and RPC benchmarks
 - `system`: display system metrics (CPU, memory and storage usage)
 - `read`: query individual RPC methods on each node
-- `trace`: run tracing RPC call on each node
+- `trace`: run tracing RPC calls on each node
 - `debug`: display useful extra information

 RPC benchmarks are _procedural_, that is to say inputs are generated